jachin/much-select-elm/README.md

 The `events-only` attribute prevents the `<much-select>` from automatically updating its "light DOM".
 This is important for using `<much-select>` inside of an Elm app (and possibly other situations too).

 This is a boolean attribute, so if the `events-only` attribute is present means it's true.
 It's absence means it's false.
-So the default is for a `<much-select>` to not be in events only mode and it will try to update the light DOM to reflect it's internal state..
+So the default is for a `<much-select>` to not be in events only mode, and it will try to update the light DOM to reflect it's internal state.

 ##### `max-dropdown-items`